There’s nothing more tranquil, striking and that makes a powerful statement in the landscape like a garden water fountain.

 They have an easy installation process and are also pet accessible; pets prefer drinking from a fountain.
 They can be used in vertical spaces that want to be covered; these fountains can cover the vertical area from the floor to the ceiling.

 They are quite similar to the wall style fountains, with their major difference being that they cover the horizontal space or floor.
 This type of outdoor water feature looks great especially with awesome lights installed.

 They too, are easy to set up and are also easily moveable as they aren’t fixed to a wall.

 Pyramid Style Fountains with Tiers

 These types of fountains take a shape of a pyramid with several levels of water dripping from them.
-Most of the pyramid style fountains with tiers have two or three tiers.
+Most pyramid-style fountains with tiers have two or three tiers.
 They’re ideal for those who want a calming effect.

 Urn Style Garden Fountains

 These garden water fountains have an urn situated inside a bowl or vessel.
 They are ideal for garden and outdoor settings as they create a striking statement.

 These fountains usually what are referred to as “pondless”, are easy to make and often have a “bubbler” where the water gently cascades over the edge of the pot.